Central Secretariat Service: History

+ISS officer V. P. Menon with Rajpramukhs convened by the States Ministry to discuss the future of the Indian States Forces in 1940's.

 In the year 1919, the Imperial Secretariat Service came into being as one of the offshoots of the Lewllyn-Smith Committee which had been set up on the eve of the introduction of the Montagu–Chelmsford Reforms.
 The posts of Assistant Superintendent, Superintendent, Assistant Secretary and Under Secretary were filled by officers drawn from the Imperial Secretariat Service during the British Raj.
 The recruitment of the members was made by Central Staff Selection Board, which was precursor of the Union Public Service Commission set up in 1926.
 Notable members included - V. P. Menon and P. V. Gopalan.

 In 1946, after India gained independence from Britain, the Imperial Secretariat Service was replaced by Central Secretariat Service in India.
 However, in Pakistan, a Central Secretariat Service was formed in Central Superior Services of Pakistan, which was later replaced and renamed to Office Management Group (OMG) and Secretariat Group (SG).

 The Central Secretariat Service was formed in 1946 and was established before the creation of All India Services - Indian Administrative Service in 1950, Indian Forest Service in 1966 and Indian Police Service in 1948.
 CSS is one of the earliest organized services in India.